Angelamaría Dávila

 Angelamaría Dávila Malavé (February 21, 1944 – July 8, 2003) was a Puerto Rican poet and writer who explored themes of love, relationships, and womanhood.
 She is an Afro-feminist and Afro-Caribbean poet and visual artist who identified her black Puerto Ricanness as a defining characteristic of her work and personal identity.

 Biography

 Angelamaría Dávila Malavé was born in Humacao, Puerto Rico February 21, 1944.

 She wrote poetry in her native Spanish before attending the Universidad de Puerto Rico in the 1960s and was a part of the Generación del 60, a prominent and revolutionary group of Puerto Rican poets, where she contributed to the literary magazine Guajana.

 She collaborated with fellow Puerto Rican poet and husband José María Lima.
 Angelamaría was a visual artist and singer who performed at cabarets and included her illustrations alongside her poems as seen in la querencia, in which color pencil and black pen drawn human figures are accompanied by the graphic design work of artist Nelson Sambolín.

 She has two living children, actor Aurelio Lima (born in 1970) and Amanda Colón (born in 1980).

-She died of lung complications from Alzheimer's July 8, 2003 at a assisted living home in Río Grande, Puerto Rico.
+She died from health complications on July 8, 2003 at a assisted living home in Río Grande, Puerto Rico.